iamFIREcracker/cg/README.md

 # Todo

-- replace `LOAD` ?!
+- replace `LOAD`?!
 - support multiple guesses per line, and multiple guesses per...guesser
 - remove duplicate suggestions
 - strip escape sequences (colors)
-- enhance DEFINE-GUESSER to extract documentation from the definition, and...maybe run it?
+- enhance `DEFINE-GUESSER` to extract documentation from the definition, and...maybe run it?
 A la python's docstring
 - simplify `cg-fzf` to use `xargs` instead -- `xargs -t -I {} bash -c {}`

+# Changelog

+0.0.1 (2019-05-12)

+- Load guessers from "~/.cgrc" -- use `DEFINE-GUESSER`
+- One command guessed per line
+- One command guessed per guesser